-MATH 584 Independent Study.
-(3 Hours) Prerequisite: Departmental consent.
+MATH 584 (3) Independent Study.
+Prerequisite: Departmental consent.
 Intensive study and research of a subject selected in accordance with student needs and arranged in consultation with the staff.
 Topics will vary.
-Student will make periodic reports on his/her reading and will-prepare a scholarly paper on a problem.
+Students will make periodic reports on his/her reading and will-prepare a scholarly paper on a problem.

-MATH 588-589 Sampling Methods I-II.
-(3-3 Hours) Prerequisite: Mathematics 272.
+MATH 588,589 (3,3) Sampling Methods I-II.
+Prerequisite: Mathematics 272.
 Sampling methods: Simple random sampling, sampling for proportions and percentages, estimation of sample size, stratified random sampling ratio estimates.

-MATH 590 Thesis.
-(3 Hours) The candidate for the Master of Science in Teaching degree must present a Thesis embodying the results of the research.
+MATH 590 (3) Thesis.
+The candidate for the Master of Science in Teaching degree must present a Thesis embodying the results of the research.
 The candidate chooses the problem, but approval by the adviser is required.

-MATH 599 Thesis.
-(3 Hours) The candidate for the Master's degree must present a Thesis embodying the results of the research.
+MATH 599 (3) Thesis.
+The candidate for the Master's degree must present a Thesis embodying the results of the research.
 The candidate chooses the problem, but approval by the adviser is required.

-MATH 628Advanced Partial Differential Equations I (3 Hours): The theory of initial value and boundary value problems for hyperbolic, parabolic, and elliptic partial differential equations, with emphasis on nonlinear equations.
+MATH 628 (3) Advanced Partial Differential Equations I. The theory of initial value and boundary value problems for hyperbolic, parabolic, and elliptic partial differential equations, with emphasis on nonlinear equations.
 Laplace's equation, heat equation, wave equation, nonlinear first-order equations, conservation laws, Hamilton-Jacobi equations, Fourier transform, Sobolov and other spaces, etc.

-MATH 629Advanced Partial Differential Equations II (3 Hours): The theory of boundary value and initial value problems for partial differential equations, with emphasis on nonlinear equations.
-Second-order elliptic equations, parabolic and hyperbolic equations, calculus of variations methods, additional topics selected by instructor
+MATH 629 (3) Advanced Partial Differential Equations II.
+The theory of boundary value and initial value problems for partial differential equations, with emphasis on nonlinear equations.
+Second-order elliptic equations, parabolic and hyperbolic equations, calculus of variations methods, additional topics selected by instructor.

-MATH 670Computational Methods in Mathematics I (3 Hours): This course is designed to give an overview of the design, analysis and implementation of the most fundamental numerical techniques in numerical linear algebra, the interpolation of functions, and the evaluation of integrals.
+MATH 670 (3) Computational Methods in Mathematics I. This course is designed to give an overview of the design, analysis and implementation of the most fundamental numerical techniques in numerical linear algebra, the interpolation of functions, and the evaluation of integrals.
 This course in most part will depend on programming with MATLAB and/ or C++.
 While we present many MATLAB examples throughout the course, students are strongly advised to have some previous programming experience in any computer programming language.

-MATH 671 Computational Methods in Mathematics II (3 Hours): This course is a continuation of MATH 770.
-Topics covered includes introduction to mathematical and computational problems arising in the context of molecular biology.
+MATH 671 (3) Computational Methods in Mathematics II.
+This course is a continuation of MATH 770.
+Topics covered include introduction to mathematical and computational problems arising in the context of molecular biology.
 Theory and applications of combinatorics, probability, statistics, geometry, and topology to problems ranging from sequence determination to structure analysis.
 The course depends on parallel and distributed programming.

-MATH 673 Quantitative Exploration of Data (3 Hours): This course covers how to analyze and mine data with the Structured Query Language (SQL).
+MATH 673 (3) Quantitative Exploration of Data.
+This course covers how to analyze and mine data with the Structured Query Language (SQL).
 Understand SQL fundamentals, and then advance into the uses of SQL data analysis and data mining with real applications.
 Learn to use Microsoft Excel to further analyze, manipulate and present your data exploration and data-mining findings in tabular and graphical formats.
 Students will be exposed to Extreme Science and Engineering Discovery Environment (XSEDE).

-MATH 700 Mathematical and Statistical Applications (3 Hours): The course may be repeated for credit.
+MATH 700 (3) Mathematical and Statistical Applications.
+The course may be repeated for credit.
 It covers current trends and challenges of mathematical and statistical applications in CDS&E.

-MATH 827 Numerical Solution of Differential Equations (3 Hours): Ordinary differential equations: Runge-Kutta and predictor-corrector methods; stability theory, Richardson extrapolation, stiff equations, boundary value problems.
+MATH 827 (3) Numerical Solution of Differential Equations.
+Ordinary differential equations: Runge-Kutta and predictor-corrector methods; stability theory, Richardson extrapolation, stiff equations, boundary value problems.
 Partial differential equations: stability, accuracy and convergence, Von Neumann and CFL conditions, finite difference solutions of hyperbolic and parabolic equations.
-Finite differences and finite element solution of elliptic equations covers R, SAS, SPSS, S-Plus, Mathematica, computational statistics packages, and other big data statistical computational packages with emphasis on reading, manipulating , summarizing and modeling data and implementations of simulation through random number generating, Monte Carlo method and bootstrapping.
+Finite differences and finite element solution of elliptic equations distribution functions and characteristics functions, central limit problem, modern statistical inference, analysis, variance, and decision functions.

-STAT 661Advanced Probability and Statistics (3 Hours): Prerequisite: Mathematics 532 or approval of department.
-Basic concepts of probability theory, distribution functions and characteristics functions, central limit problem, modern statistical inference, analysis, variance, and decision functions.
+STAT 661 (3) Advanced Probability and Statistics.
+Prerequisite: Mathematics 532 or approval of the department.
+Basic concepts of probability theory,